Paul Crichton: Doncaster Rovers

 He was released at the end of the following season and joined Doncaster Rovers in August 1990.
 On 15 September that year in a game against Rochdale at Spotland, Crichton achieved a rare if not unique feat by saving the same penalty three times.
 The referee had insisted it be retaken twice.
 Rovers went on to win 3–0.
 He appeared in 90 league and cup games for Doncaster.

 Grimsby Town

 He moved to Grimsby Town on a free transfer in July 1993.
 He was an ever-present in his first season at Blundell Park, hardly missing a game for 3 years until September 1996, when he moved to West Bromwich Albion for £250,000, playing under his former Grimsby manager Alan Buckley.

 West Bromwich Albion

-His spell at the Hawthorns was frustrating for Crichton as he spent a lot of time on the bench, playing only 33 games in 2 years with the club, and finding himself playing second fiddle to Alan Miller, a goalkeeper signed for £400,000 shortly after Crichton's arrival.
+His spell at the Hawthorns was frustrating for Crichton as he played only 33 games in two years with the club and found himself playing second fiddle to Alan Miller, a goalkeeper signed for £400,000 shortly after Crichton's arrival.
 Crichton was again farmed out on loan, first for a week from 7 August 1997 to Aston Villa, as a standby goalkeeper while Mark Bosnich was injured, but manager Brian Little selected Michael Oakes in goal and Crichton never played a competitive game for Villa.